-- The Common Application - A 250-500 word personal essay, as instructed on the application - Official transcripts from all colleges and universities attended (Students with international course work must have transcripts evaluated by an approved transcript evaluation service.
-See list under the International Undergraduate Admissions section) - Official high school transcript, GED certificate or home school documentation, if applicable (applicant has earned 20 or fewer semester credits post-high school) - Test scores from the SAT or the ACT, if applicable (applicant has earned 20 or fewer semester credits post-high school)

-For those who have prior military credits: All scores from U.S. Armed Forces Institution Examinations (USAFI) and/or (DANTES) and/or College Examination Program (CLEP).
-Other documentation such as DD Form 214, DD Form 295, AARTS transcripts, CCAF transcripts, DLI transcripts and SMART transcripts.
+- An application - · A personal essay, as instructed on the application - Official transcripts from all colleges and universities attended.
+Saint Martin's University will only accept transfer coursework from regionally accredited colleges and universities (Students with international course work must have transcripts evaluated by an approved transcript evaluation service.
+See list under the International Undergraduate Admissions section) - Official high school transcript, GED certificate or home school documentation, if applicable (applicant has earned 20 or fewer semester credits post-high school) - Test scores from the SAT or the ACT, if applicable (applicant has earned 20 or fewer semester credits post high school) - For those who have prior military credits: All scores from U.S. Armed Forces - Institution Examinations (USAFI) and/or (DANTES) and/or College Examination Program (CLEP).
+Other documentation such as DD Form 214, DD Form 295, AARTS transcripts, CCAF transcripts, and DLI transcripts.